UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 - Chris Coutinho (cbcoutinho) for spotting errors in README and parallel processing tutorial
 - Gerasimos Chourdakis (MakisH) for helping out with cleaning up the tutorial files
 - Germilly Barreto (Germilly) for suggesting a tutorial on command line argument parsing
+- Kumar Ram (Ramkumar47) for contributing a new tutoral

 ## How to use this resource